JVeselinovic/java-interview-1/README.md

 ## System Architecture
 The system is built-in on [Micronaut](https://micronaut.io/) framework.
-The system borrows principles from Domain-Driven Design an as such is structured along its two main domain models:
+The system borrows principles from Domain-Driven Design and as such is structured along its two main domain models:
 * sample
 * subject